-This guide shows how to set up a Google Kubernetes Engine cluster with Cloud Run on GKE enabled.
+This guide shows how to set up a Google Kubernetes Engine cluster with Cloud Run for Anthos on Google Cloud enabled.
 Because you can use either the GCP Console or the gcloud command line, the instructions cover both of these.
 If you are enabling Cloud Run on an already existing cluster, refer to Enabling Cloud Run for Anthos on Google Cloud on existing clusters.

 Sign in to your Google Account.